 - Click Done twice to return to the Layers pane.

 The last layer you will add to your scene to give it context contains 3D models of downtown buildings in Portland.
 After you add the buildings, you will see the trees with actual heights and their spatial relationship to the buildings, which give a realistic representation of the Portland urban environment.

-- Click the Add button next to PortlandBuildings and click Done.
+- Click the Add button for the PortlandBuildings layer and click Done.

-- Navigate around the scene.
-Zoom out some so you can see more trees and buildings in the city.
+- Explore the scene.
+Zoom out so more trees and buildings are visible.

 With the buildings added, you may notice that it is more difficult to see the trees among the buildings.
 You'll set a transparency on the buildings so the trees are more visible and easier for your audience to identify.

 - To set transparency in the PortlandBuildings layer, click the layer options button and choose Layers properties.